-A COLOURFUL young man who died from wounds received on the Western Front at Ypres is named on the Garelochhead War Memorial.
+A YOUNG officer who died from wounds received on the Western Front at Ypres is named on the Garelochhead War Memorial.

 Second Lieutenant Ronald George Brooman-White was born in the exclusive then Roxburghe Hotel in Edinburgh’s Charlotte Square on August 10 1892.

-Ron, as he was known to his friends, was the second son of Richard Charles Brooman-White JP and his wife Lily Geraldine Angela, nee Schuster, of Arddarroch, Shore Road, Garelochhead.
+Ron, as he was known to his friends, was the second son of Richard Charles Brooman-White JP and his wife Lily Geraldine Angela, nee Schuster, of Arddarroch, Finnart, near Garelochhead.
 They had a second home at 11 Cambridge Square, Hyde Park, London.

 He was educated at Hazelwood School at Oxted in Surrey, where he was a chorister, and then until April 1906 at the prestigious Eton College.
 Then he had three years at Repton School in Derbyshire where served in the Officers Training Corps.